Greedelis/WebServices/README.md

 "name": "Y",
 "type": "Z",
 "price": "D",
-"phone_id" : "C"
+"phone" : "C"
 }
 ```
 if put request dosent have one of manufaturer, name, price or type, web service will respond with error.

 ***Example***
 ```
-{
-"manufacturer": "AMD",
+{"manufacturer": "AMD",
  "name": "Ryzen 3 2200G",
  "price": "96.19",
  "type": "CPU",
- "phone_id": "1"
+ "phone": "1"
 }
 ```

 **Response**
-- On success - Address to new part ant status `201`
+- On success - Address to new part and status `201`
 - On failure - status `400`

 ### DELETE